apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/ral/global-rule/alter-sql-parser-rule.en.md

 ### Description

-The `ALTER SQL_PARSER RULE` syntax is used to alter sql parser rule configuration.
+The `ALTER SQL_PARSER RULE` syntax is used to alter SQL parser rule configuration.

 ### Syntax